 4. HR systems help you accurately record absence levels

 With health and wellbeing a perennial concern for HR teams, it’s essential that your HR system for remote working makes it easy for you to manage and report on absence.
 Using email or Excel to record and monitor absence isn’t feasible; you need a self-service HR system that employees and managers can use to log and approve time off, and that enables you to record the primary causes of absence in your organisation.
 Your chosen HR system might even be able to automatically calculate Bradford Factor scores.
 Having a robust view of your true absence picture will also help you identify which departments or teams are under-resourced, and help you plan appropriate interventions to reduce absence rates.

-Ciphr’s HR system, designed with remote working in mind, supports every stage of the employee lifecycle – from hiring and onboarding through to payroll, talent management and L&D. To discover how Ciphr could support your organisation, call us on 01628 814242 or click here to book a demonstration.
+Ciphr’s HR system, designed with remote working in mind, supports every stage of the employee lifecycle – from hiring and onboarding through to payroll, strategic talent management and L&D. To discover how Ciphr could support your organisation, call us on 01628 814242 or click here to book a demonstration.